-The New Plymouth District Council (NPDC) maintains two reinstated landfills, one at Inglewood and one at Okato.
+The New Plymouth District Council (NPDC) maintains two closed landfills, one at Inglewood and one at Okato.
 Both of these sites are now used as transfer stations and are held in reserve to accept refuse, if required, as a contingency.
 The Inglewood landfill is an active cleanfill site; located on King Road at Inglewood, in the Waiongana catchment.
 The Okato landfill is an active cleanfill and green waste disposal site; located on Hampton Road at Okato, in the Kaihihi catchment.

-NPDC also maintains a closed landfill, Marfell Park (Marfell) landfill in the Huatoki catchment.
-This landfill does not accept any waste for disposal and has been fully reinstated.
+NPDC also maintains Marfell Park (Marfell) landfill in the Huatoki catchment.
+This landfill does not accept any waste for disposal and the site has been fully reinstated to a park.